Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/07-using-hbm/2_Migrating_to_HBM.md

 For more information on the kernel source code, refer to  `<Project>/reference_files/kernel.cpp`

 The ports to DDR banks connectivity is established with the system port mapping option using the `--sp` switch.
 This switch allows the developer to map the kernel ports to specific global memory banks.

-For more information refer to Mapping Kernel Ports to Memory, refer to    <a href="https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration"> Vitis User Guide.</a>
+For more information refer to [Mapping Kernel Ports to Memory](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Mapping-Kernel-Ports-to-Memory) in the Vitis User Guide.

 The contents of the example connectivity file, DDR_connectivity.cfg are shown below.
 Makefile target will create this file automatically.